HewlettPackard/OpenShift-on-SimpliVity/README.md

     vrrp_router_id: 51  # unused if external load balancer
 ```

-**note**: Do not delete the `[loadbalancer]`  group from the inventory but leave it empty if you want to use existing external load balancers.
+**Note**: Do not delete the `[loadbalancer]`  group from the inventory but leave it empty if you want to use existing external load balancers.

 ## Deploy the Control Plane